Mattsi-Jansky/matt.si/content/blog/2024-01/llms-overpromised/index.md

 * Not only AI: Dot com boom, assistants, big data, crypto & NFTs etc (Bluetooth?
 XML?)
 * When will we learn?
 Harm this does to society: Engineers effort could be spent elsewhere, not on glorified startups that fail (quote statistics).
 Boom-bust cycle.
   * Industry is actually terrible etc https://proton.me/blog/big-tech-2023-fines-vs-revenue

-Point about using it for development:

-> I do wonder if you're writing LLM prompts like these for actual business logic do you fundamentally just not know what you want
-> If you can describe what the intended output from a given input is, it can be developed the proper way using tests and deterministic code.
-If you can't be bothered to do that, you can leave it up to a LLM and hope its assumptions about edge cases match your assumptions, which you haven't even thought about yet

 * Perhaps conclude with this quote: https://dair-community.social/@davidbeers/111585474313351634
 * Remember to focus on the ultimate goal: Get people to realise that LLMs will not solve their problems, shoving LLM into everything is not a feature